 Begin by taking the Glenbrook Vintage Steam Train from Auckland through lush rural countryside to visit a locomotive workshop and admire historic engines.
 Ride a hybrid railcruise vehicle in Rotorua, where you can discover Maori culture (and enjoy a traditional hangi feast) in this strange, otherworldly landscape of geysers and mud pools.
-Then board the Northern Explorer Train past the volcanoes and farmland of North Island.

 Take time out to explore Wellington.
 New Zealand’s modest capital has plenty of energy and a surprisingly avant-garde attitude.
 Take the famous red cable car from downtown to admire panoramic views, walk the waterfront or visit the superlative Te Papa Museum, whose interactive, high-tech exhibits trace the country’s geology, history and wildlife.